DeGuitard/anime-cli/README.md

 mpv-1.dll    -> where `anime-cli.exe` is

 ## Disclaimer
-When downloading anime, users are subject to country-specific software distribution laws. anime-dl is not designed to enable illegal activity.
+When downloading anime, users are subject to country-specific software distribution laws. anime-cli is not designed to enable illegal activity.
 We do not promote piracy nor do we allow it under any circumstances.
 You should own an original copy of every content downloaded through this tool.
 Please take the time to review copyright and video distribution laws and/or policies for your country before proceeding.

 ## Todo
 * Support more media viewers such as VLC (if you compile without mpv it'll open in your default media player)
-* Make this work on android
+* Make this work on android (You can install a linux environment and use this tool to just download)
 * A search only function as well as select correct anime from list
 * Make an anime log so you can resume where you left off
 * Add a graphical interface (opens a terminal with inputs, close enough)